Last updated on May 16th, 2023

 Some desks also offer storage on the sides and even beneath the writing surface to store your keyboard.
 Look around for something that suits where clutter hits you worst and create a plan to correct that.

 The most important part of your home office is you.
 If you make changes and find that they’re not working for you or too distracting when you’re at work, it’s okay to change your mind and look for a new design.
-You can follow color theory to help inspire a sense of urgency, or you can pick furniture shapes that feel exciting and executive.
+You can follow color theory to help inspire a sense of urgency, or you can pick different office furniture in Melbourne with different shapes that feel exciting and executive.

 Just make sure to take breaks and water your plants while you climb the corporate ladder!